AishwaryaPramod99/Aishwarya_Portfolio/critique-by-design.md

 Shifting from daily data to yearly data, making the chart easier to interpret over a long time-period. <br>
 Adding context like key event markers, government advisories, holiday spikes. <br>
 Simple yet impressive colors to make it more appealing and accessible to colorblind users. <br>
-Facilitate colours more to make the graph sensitive to the major points of highlighting, like the difference between 2020 and other years, which will empower it to retain the viewers' attention. <br>
+Facilitate colors more to make the graph sensitive to the major points of highlighting, like the difference between 2020 and other years, which will empower it to retain the viewers' attention. <br>
 Add historical context to this graph by adding data from 2000-2020 which shows viewers the magnitude of how big this change has been.